johnkop/smartguys/README.md

 # smartguys
-A repo to share documents & libraries for projects development
+A repo to share documents and libraries for project development

 # interesting articles